How To Turn Off 5G & 5 Reasons You Might Want To

 Let’s get technical.

 4G, the network we’re all used to, relies on large, dispersed cell towers that can transmit signals across vast areas.
 5G, on the other hand, relies on a series of smaller towers at shorter intervals.
-You might’ve seen a 4G tower disguised as a (not very convincing) tree, but a 5G tower is small enough to fit on a roof or a street light.

 There are three types of 5G, but only two are commonly used in cellular networks.
 The fastest is called Millimeter wave (mmWave) or high band.
 The other is called Sub-6GHz or low band, which is more similar to 4G in terms of speed and availability because 4G also relies on lower-frequency bands.
-The major carriers are all able to offer both of these, but you may have to do some digging about your carrier’s service in your area to determine which type you’re using.

 5G needs a greater concentration of towers because it uses the mmWave spectrum, which can not travel long distances because it is so susceptible to interference.
-Many things can interfere with this signal, such as dense physical objects or weather; however, placing the small towers closer together minimizes the risk of lost signal.
+Many things can interfere with this signal, such as dense physical objects or weather; placing the small towers closer together minimizes the risk of lost signal.

 It might be incredible to build an entire national 5G network with the speed and capacity of the mmWave spectrum, but that wouldn’t be feasible.
 It’s not uncommon for mmWave to reach only about one city block away from its node, assuming there are no trees or buildings in the way.
-A 5G device on a low-band network could stray hundreds of miles away from the node before losing 5G connectivity.

 Therefore, a national 5G network will be composed of all three types of 5G: high, medium, and low band frequencies.
 This way, people in densely populated areas won’t experience interruptions to their service, and people in sparsely populated areas will experience faster speeds.